JuanCaicedo/speaking/README.md

 better able to assess how reimagining their client-side could fit into their established web apps.

-# Focus on less
+# Digital hygiene

-Recent research has shown that you have a limited quantity of the most crucial
+Recent research -has shown that you have a limited quantity of the most crucial
 resource: your attention.
 Yet as a developer, your attention is often pulled in a hundred different directions.
 In this talk, we will establish the importance of minimizing your focus as much as possible and how it can boost the quality of